The EU Blue Card has made working in the European Union easier for non-EU citizens.

 Benefits of the EU Blue Card

-There are many benefits associated with the EU Blue Card for employers and employees.
+The EU Blue Card offers numerous benefits for both employers and employees.
 The professionals themselves have a more accessible right of access to Germany to live and work there.
-Should they wish to pursue a permanent residence permit, the time frame for application is after 33 months of living in Germany, which can be reduced to 21 months should they show the required German language skills.
-In this case, the requirement is a B1 level of German.
+Should they wish to pursue a permanent residence permit, the application timeframe is after 27 months of living in Germany, which can be reduced to 21 months if they demonstrate the required German language skills.
+In this case, the required level of German is B1.

 While working in Germany, EU Blue Card holders benefit from the same employment rights as their German and EU counterparts.
 Furthermore, the EU Blue Card allows for family reunification as the worker’s spouse and children can join them in the EU.
-Regarding benefits for companies, the EU Blue Card allows them to access a far bigger pool to pick their employees.
-The EU Blue Card opens the wider world should they require a highly qualified professional in a specific area, allowing companies to benefit from hiring the brightest and most creative minds worldwide.
+Regarding benefits for companies, the EU Blue Card allows them to access a significantly larger pool from which to select their employees.
+The EU Blue Card opens up the wider world, allowing companies to benefit from hiring the brightest and most creative minds from anywhere.

-Another option available for companies to bring highly qualified professionals from outside Europe is the Intra-Corporate Transfer Card (ICT Card).
+Another option available for companies to bring highly qualified professionals from outside Europe is the Intra-Corporate Transfer (ICT) Card.
 However, there are differences between the two options, as the ICT Card is designed for transfers within individual companies.

 Legal Basis for the EU Blue Card in Germany

-Like most EU countries, the EU Blue Card is valid and used widely in Germany.
-It is derived from the EU Directive 2009/50/EC and transposed into German law by § 18g German Residence Act.
+Like most EU countries, the EU Blue Card is valid and widely used in Germany.
+It is derived from the EU Directive 2009/50/EC and transposed into German law by Section 18g of the German Residence Act.
 The EU Blue Card is available in nearly all European countries.
-Denmark and Ireland are the exceptions to the rule as current EU members do not use the EU Blue Card.
-It is worth noting that the salary requirements differ across the continent, reflecting the individual Member States’ needs.
-Therefore, do not expect the exact salary requirements for Germany to be the same as Luxembourg.
+Denmark and Ireland are the exceptions to the rule, as current EU members do not use the EU Blue Card.
+It is worth noting that salary requirements differ across the continent, reflecting the individual needs of Member States.
+Therefore, do not expect the exact salary requirements for Germany to be the same as those in Luxembourg.

 Immigration Law Firm for EU Blue Card Salary and Other Issues

-Regarding immigration law and residence permits, including those concerning the EU Blue Cards, such as its salary and other requirements, please do not hesitate to contact Schlun & Elseven Rechtsanwälte.
-As a full-service, multidisciplinary law firm, we provide assistance and counsel in various legal fields.
-Complementing our knowledge of immigration law with corporate and employment law is of excellent service to us regarding issues around the EU Blue Card.
-Our firm is based in the German cities of Aachen, Cologne and Düsseldorf.
-However, we also have meeting room facilities in Berlin, Hamburg, Munich and Frankfurt.
+Regarding immigration law and residence permits, including those related to the EU Blue Cards, such as salary and other requirements, please do not hesitate to contact Schlun & Elseven Rechtsanwälte.
+As a full-service, multidisciplinary law firm, we offer comprehensive assistance and counsel across various legal fields.
+Complementing our knowledge of immigration law with corporate and employment law provides excellent service to us regarding issues related to the EU Blue Card.
+Our firm is based in the German cities of Aachen, Cologne, and Düsseldorf.
+However, we also have meeting room facilities in Berlin, Hamburg, Munich, and Frankfurt.